How federal governments allow banks to create the vast majority of the world’s money supply, and why that erodes the value of money over time.

 What happens when a bank makes a loan?

 The bank also records a loan receivable on its balance sheet as an asset.
 But here is where things get a little creative.
-When the loan is funded, the bank doesn’t reduce its cash balance like a non-bank does.
+When the loan is funded, the bank doesn’t reduce its cash balance as a non-bank does.

-Instead the bank records a customer deposit as a liability on its balance sheet in the same amount of the loan.
+Instead, the bank records a customer deposit as a liability on its balance sheet in the same amount of the loan.
 That means the bank’s balance sheet expanded by the loan amount.

 How can the bank do this?
 Because banks are the accountant of record when it comes keeping track of deposits.